-As Campus Security director, Courtney oversees security, emergency preparedness, and safety on the College Place campus.
+WWU has entrusted oversight of managing campus safety to Allied Universal (AU).
+AU is the largest private security provider in the United States, and is a leader in higher education safety and security services.
+As an Allied Universal Account Manager, Courtney oversees security, emergency preparedness, and safety on the College Place campus.
 Courtney, who came to Walla Walla in 2014 previously served at the Riverside County Probation Department working with troubled youth.

 Find more information on safety services, security policies, vehicle registration, emergency preparedness, and more on Campus Security website.

-As administrative assistant to the vice president of Student Life, Sheila manages the office and provides faculty, staff, and student support.
-Sheila, a Walla Walla Valley native, has worked at WWU for over 23 years, first in the WWU Library before joining the office of Student Life in 2004.
+As executive assistant to the vice president of Student Life, Sharryl manages the office and provides faculty, staff, and student support.
+Sharryl started working at WWU in 2017 and joined the office of Student Life in 2021.

 Dean of Residence and Student Life (Portland Campus)